SSSOC-CAN/laniakea/README.md

 ## API Usage

-Laniakea also exposes much of its functionality via API.
+Laniakea exposes much of its functionality via API.
 More info about using the Laniakea API can be found [here](https://github.com/SSSOC-CAN/fmtd/blob/main/docs/api/README.md).

 # Contribution Guide